Security and privacy

 - that result is encrypted again with the system key (AES-256-GCM)

 The stored data is wrapped by both layers.
 Reading it requires both keys.
-To decrypt it, you go in reverse: first the system layer, then the user layer.
+Decrypting it walks the reverse path: first the system layer, then the user layer.

 At runtime